-- have a rating of "BBB+" or higher by Standard & Poor's or Fitch, "B++" by A.M.
-Best, or "Baal" by Moody's in the financial year prior to the application date for cross-border insurance services in Vietnam; - declared a profit for at least three years prior to the application date for cross-border insurance services into Vietnam; - deposit at least VND100 billion at a licensed bank in Vietnam and a payment guarantee issued by such bank for any indemnification exceeding the deposit; - have acceptable rules and procedures for indemnification and payments; and - have purchased insurance for professional liability.
+- declared a profit for at least three years prior to the application date for cross-border insurance services into Vietnam: - deposit at least VND100 billion at a licensed bank in Vietnam and a payment guarantee issued by such bank for any indemnification exceeding the deposit; - have acceptable rules and procedures for indemnification and payments; and - have purchased insurance for professional liability.

 Foreign insurers must provide cross-border insurance services via licensed insurance brokers in Vietnam.
-Cross-border insurance brokering services can only be rendered in relation to non-life insurance services provided by foreign insurance companies or branches licensed in Vietnam.
+Cross-border insurance brokering services can only be rendered in relation to non-life insurance services provided by insurance companies or branches of foreign insurance companies licensed in Vietnam.